-Miami Beach has long been a popular travel destination due to its stretch of white sandy beaches and electrifying nightlife.
-Plus, it's home to a renown art and architecture scene, particularly during Art Basel, the world-class international art fair held each December.
-Now, more than ever, visitors can enjoy style and art in the heart of Miami Beach while taking advantage of the plentiful sunshine and lively party atmosphere.
-Here, our recommendations on culture, food, and dining.
+Miami Beach has long been a popular travel destination due to its stretch of white sandy beaches and historic hotels.
+Plus, it's home to a renowned art and architecture scene, particularly during Art Basel, the world-class international art fair held each December.
+Now more than ever, visitors can enjoy style and art in the heart of Miami Beach while taking advantage of the plentiful sunshine and fun atmosphere.

-The best way to appreciate Miami Beach’s incredible architecture is to visit the Art Deco Welcome Center and museum.
-The 90-minute Art Deco walking tour takes you through the Miami Beach architectural historic district for an in-depth look at the various iconic architectural styles, including Mediterranean Revival, Art Deco, and Miami Modern designs that have made Miami Beach world famous. $25 for adults, closed on Mondays.
+The best way to appreciate Miami Beach’s incredible architecture is to visit the Art Deco Welcome Center.
+We also recommend signing up for the 90-minute Art Deco walking tour, which takes you through the Miami Beach architectural historic district.
+Expect an in-depth look at the iconic architectural styles (think: Mediterranean Revival, Art Deco, and Miami Modern) that have made the destination so famous.

-The collection at the Wolfsonian-FIU Museum beautifully highlights its persuasive power of Miami's art and design.
-With 180,000 pieces dating from the height of the Industrial Revolution to the post-World War II era, the museum serves as a potent reminder of how elements of style and innovation shape our history and our collective conscious.
-The War Propaganda permanent collection is an exceptionally disturbing look at how aesthetics can persuade and influence social psyche. $10 for adults, closed on Wednesdays.
+The collection at the Wolfsonian-FIU Museum beautifully highlights the persuasive power of Miami Beach's art and design.
+With nearly 180,000 pieces dating from the height of the Industrial Revolution to the post-World War II era, the museum serves as a potent reminder of how elements of style and innovation shape our history and our collective consciousness.

-Pao by Paul Qui, Faena’s in-house restaurant that serves up bold and modern Asian cuisines.
-Surrounded by lush greenery, a golden dome, and watched over by Damien Hirst’s half-gold, half-vivisected unicorn, it’s a truly unique and exceptional dining experience.
-Many of the dishes stand out, but the uni and grilled sweet corn pudding (aptly named the “unicorn”) is the restaurant’s show-stopping signature dish.
+Pao by Paul Qui, Faena’s in-house restaurant, serves bold and modern Asian cuisine.
+Surrounded by lush greenery and a golden dome — and watched over by Damien Hirst’s half-gold, half-vivisected unicorn — a meal here is one for the books.
+Be sure to order the uni and grilled sweet corn pudding (aptly named "The Unicorn"), the restaurant’s show-stopping signature dish.

-When it’s time to rest for the night, Winter Haven Hotel, part of Marriott’s Autograph Collection, offers a quiet respite from the hustle and bustle of Miami Beach despite being located in the center of South Beach.
-The historic hotel retains the look and charm of its architectural heritage while blending in modern furnishings and chic tropical decor.
-Nightly rates are from $189 this winter.
+Reserve a room at the Winter Haven Hotel and thank us later.
+The historic hotel offers a quiet respite from the hustle and bustle of Miami Beach — despite being located in the center of South Beach.
+The dynamic property retains the look and charm of its architectural heritage while blending in modern furnishings and chic tropical decor.